Steel Authority of India Limited (SAIL) has been awarded the Golden Peacock Environment Management award for the year 2020 in the steel sector.

 The award was given for its efforts in adopting various environmental measures like upgrading pollution control facilities, treatment and recirculation of wastewater from individual units and outfalls, enhancement in green cover and efficient solid waste management.

 SAIL has received the award for two consecutive years.

 About the Golden Peacock Environment Management Award

-Context: In the global geopolitics the efforts to control more territory have always been prominent.
+Context: In global geopolitics the efforts to control more territory have always been prominent.
 China’s mighty claims of sovereignty over the sea—and the sea’s estimated 11 billion barrels of untapped oil and 190 trillion cubic feet of natural gas—have other competing claimants Brunei, Indonesia, Malaysia, the Philippines, Taiwan, and Vietnam.

-In 1982, the UN Convention on the Law of the Sea was adopted and signed, formalising extended maritime resource claims in international law and six governments had laid claim to the disputed Parcel and Spratly islands in the South China Sea.
+In 1982, the UN Convention on the Law of the Sea was adopted and signed, formalising extended maritime resource claims in international law and six governments laid claim to the disputed Parcel and Spratly islands in the South China Sea.

 Since then, there has been a creeping militarisation of the waters by nations seeking to secure extended maritime resource zones.

 In 2009, Vietnam began reclaiming land around some of the 48 small islands it had occupied since the 1970s.
 In response, China began its much larger reclamations on submerged features it first began to occupy in the 1980s.

 By 2016, these reclamations had resulted in three military-grade, mid-ocean airfields that sent shockwaves around the world, provoked in part by China breaking its own pledge not to militarise the islands.

 Under the Law of the Sea Convention, all states have a right to 200 nautical mile “exclusive economic zone” to exploit the resources of the sea and seabed, as measured from their land territories.
 Where these zones overlap, countries are obliged to negotiate with other claimants.